-The community will have 2 Resident Assistants and multiple SAGE Mentors.
+The community will have two Resident Assistants and multiple SAGE Mentors.
 Additionally, there will be support from multiple partners including, the Center for Student Diversity, College of Liberal Arts, Academic Advising Center, and Academic Achievement Center, and Housing and Residence Life.

 Are there required classes for participation in the SAGE Community?

-Up to 100 freshmen SAGE participants will enroll in a core group of classes designed to support the objectives of the SAGE Learning Community.
-English 102 will be the foundational class offered.
+Up to 100 freshmen SAGE participants will enroll in a core group of classes designed to support the objectives of the SAGE Learning Community, and English 102 will be the foundational class offered.
 Students will work with the Advising Center to select other classes offered by the College of Liberal Arts.
-Some of the choices include Philosophy 103 (Introduction to Ethics), Family Studies 201 (Family Resources), Sociology 101 (Introduction to Sociology), Anthropology 207 (Cultural Anthropology), and Women’s Studies 231 (Women in Perspective).
+Some of the choices include:

 Can I have a roommate who is not in SAGE?